no-chris/chord-symbol/README.md

 For all those reasons, any chord parsing and rendering library is by design opinionated.

 The following explain the rationale behind the choices that have been made in the writing of `chord-symbols`.
+Of course they are all questionable and I'm happy to discuss those in order to improve this lib.

 #### Chords definition

 Definitions of chords intervals and "_vertical qualities_" is based, as closely as possible, on Mark Harrison's `Contemporary Music Theory` [book series](https://www.harrisonmusic.com).
+Please report any mistake or inconsistencies.

 #### Symbol parsing